bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 >
 > Anna Mikhaylovna’s arms were round her.
 She was weeping, and the countess wept too.
 They wept for their friendship, their kind-heartedness and the unfortunate need for lifelong friends to soil their hands with anything as sordid as money, and they wept also for their lost youth … But the tears of both women were sweet …

+I've been privileged enough to have friends who've more or less taken care of me during the low points of my life.
+Being on the receiving end of such magnanimity is one of the closest things I know to true grace.

-The second was a discussion on whether Russia should fight Napoleon Bonaparte.
-This entire conversation reminded me of the pointless arguments that the entire world on social media.
+The conversation below occurs at the start of Chapter 16 and it's about whether Russia should fight Napoleon Bonaparte.
+It reminded me of the pointless arguments that consume the entire world on social media.
+In Tsarist Russia, heated debates around dinner tables and in salons were the Twitter of the era.

 > At the men’s end of the table the conversation was becoming more and more animated.
 The colonel told them that war had been declared through a manifesto issued in Petersburg and that he had seen with his own eyes a copy sent by courier to the commander-in-chief.
 >